Tuscania: Antiquity

 According to the legend, Tuscania was founded by Aeneas' son, Ascanius, where he had found twelve dog pups (whence the Etruscan name Tus-Cana, cana being similar to Latin canis for "dog").
 Another legend attributes the foundation to one Tusco, son of Hercules and Araxes.

 Evidence of human presence in the area dates from the Neolithic age, but probably the city proper was founded in the 7th century BC when the acropolis on St. Peter's Hill was surrounded by a line of walls.
 Villages existed in the vicinity.
 In the following years its strategic position gave Tuscania a leading role in the Etruscan world.
 After the defeat of the coastal cities by the Greeks (4th century BC), Tuscania also became a maritime trade centre through the port of Regas (next to today's Montalto di Castro).
 There is no record of Tuscania being involved in the battles that led to the Roman conquest of the Etruscan northern Lazio (280 BC), as the city probably entered into the Roman orbit peacefully.
 The agricultural development and construction of the Via Clodia further boosted the economic situation of the city.
-It became a municipium in 88 BCE.
+It became a municipium in 88 BC.